Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Definition of a critical point of a regular function

-We refer to \begin{inparaenum}[\itshape a\upshape)] \item Hartshorne \cite[Section 1.3, Definition, p.
-14]{Hartshorne_algebraic_geometry} for the definition of a function that is regular at a point and regular on a quasi-affine variety $Y \subset \KK^n$ \item Hartshorne \cite[Section 1.3, Definition, p.
-14]{Hartshorne_algebraic_geometry} for the definition of a function that is regular at a point and regular on a quasi-projective variety $Y \subset \PP(\KK)^n$; \item Hartshorne \cite[Section 1.3, Definition, p.
-15]{Hartshorne_algebraic_geometry} for the definition of the ring $\sO_Y$ of regular functions on a variety $Y$ over $\KK$; \item Hartshorne \cite[Section 2.1, Example 1.0.1, p.
+We refer to \begin{inparaenum}[\itshape a\upshape)] \item Hartshorne \cite[Chapter I, Section 3, Definition, p.
+14]{Hartshorne_algebraic_geometry} for the definition of a function that is regular at a point and regular on a quasi-affine variety $Y \subset \KK^n$ \item Hartshorne \cite[Chapter I, Section 3, Definition, p.
+14]{Hartshorne_algebraic_geometry} for the definition of a function that is regular at a point and regular on a quasi-projective variety $Y \subset \PP(\KK)^n$; \item Hartshorne \cite[Chapter I, Section 3, Definition, p.
+15]{Hartshorne_algebraic_geometry} for the definition of the ring $\sO_Y$ of regular functions on a variety $Y$ over $\KK$; \item Hartshorne \cite[Chapter II, Section 1, Example 1.0.1, p.
 62]{Hartshorne_algebraic_geometry} for the definition of the sheaf $\sO_X$ of regular functions on a variety $X$ over $\KK$; and \item Eisenbud and Harris \cite[Section 1.2, p.
 22]{Eisenbud_Harris_geometry_schemes} for the definition of a regular function on an open set $U\subset X$ and global regular function on a scheme $X$ over a field $\KK$. \end{inparaenum}

-We note that a global regular function, $f\in \sO_X(X)$, is the same as a morphism, $f:X\to\KK$, of varieties or schemes or analytic spaces over $\KK$ (see Greul and Pfister \cite[Section A.6]{Greuel_Pfister_singular_introduction_commutative_algebra}).
-The forthcoming Definition \ref{defn:Critical_point} provides a simpler definition of critical point that applies when $(X,\sO_X)$ is a closed subspace of a $\KK$-analytic manifold, but the definition in the following lemma is more general and of some independent interest.
+We note that a global regular function, $f\in \sO_X(X)$, is the same as a morphism, $f:X\to\KK$, of algebraic varieties or schemes or analytic spaces over $\KK$ (see Greul and Pfister \cite[Section A.6]{Greuel_Pfister_singular_introduction_commutative_algebra}).
+The forthcoming Definition \ref{defn:Critical_point} provides a simpler definition of critical point that applies when $X$ is a closed, $\KK$-analytic subspace of a $\KK$-analytic manifold, but the definition in the following lemma is more general and of some independent interest.

-\begin{lem}[Critical points of regular functions are well-defined] Let $(X,\sO_X)$ be an analytic space over a field $\KK=\RR$ or $\CC$.
+\begin{lem}[Critical points of regular functions are well-defined] Let $(X,\sO_X)$ be an analytic space over a field $\KK=\RR$ or $\CC$ as in Definition \ref{defn:Analytic_space}.
 If $f:X\to\KK$ is a regular function and $p \in X$ is a \emph{critical point} for $f$ in the sense that

 for some open neighborhood $U\subset X$ of $p$ such that $(\varphi,\varphi^\sharp):(U,\sO_X\restriction U) \to (Y,\sO_Y)$ is an isomorphism of $\KK$-analytic spaces, where $D \subset \KK^n$ is a domain, $p \in X$ is identified with $\varphi(p) \in D$, and $\sI \subset \sO_D$ is a finitely generated ideal sheaf, $Y = \cosupp\sI$, and $\sO_Y = (\sO_D/\sI)\restriction Y$, and $\tilde f \in \sO_D(D)$ is such that $\tilde f = (\varphi^{-1})^\sharp(f) = f\circ\varphi^{-1} \in (\varphi^{-1})_*\sO_Y$, then the property of $p$ being a critical point of $f$ is independent of the choice of local lift $\tilde f$ of $(\varphi^{-1})^\sharp(f) \in (\varphi^{-1})_*\sO_Y$. \end{lem}